aave/aip/content/aips/4ECDBF0FEEB4-AIP-ADD-STETH-TO-AAVE-V2.md

 **Market risk**

 Over the past year, stETH proved to hold the ETH peg 1:1 steadily.
-Four liquidity pools across different DEXs are incentivized with significant LDO rewards.
+Four liquidity pools across different DEXes are incentivized with significant LDO rewards.
 Curve stETH<>ETH LP has grown into the deepest LP across DeFi, which makes it extremely resistant to any attempts of moving the peg.

 **Staking risks**